jjshoots/PyFlyt/docs/_sources/documentation/core/aviary.md.txt

 ### Multi Drone Physics Stepping

 In a multi drone setting, it is possible for various drones to have various looprates.
-The caveat here is that, when control looprates are arranged in accending order, the `i+1`th looprate must be a round multiple of the `i`th looprate.
+The caveat here is that, when control looprates are arranged in ascending order, the `i+1`th looprate must be a round multiple of the `i`th looprate.
 For instance, this is a valid set of looprates:

 ```python